Featured Article

 • AI is strongest in visual classification consistency

-• Public benchmark is practitioner agreement, not universal diagnostic accuracy
+• Public benchmark is practitioner agreement, not a disease-diagnosis metric

 • Image quality and capture consistency strongly affect outputs

-• AI cannot diagnose all causes of oral or systemic disease
+• AI cannot determine all causes of oral or systemic symptoms

-• Best outcomes come from AI plus professional clinical judgment
+• Best outcomes come from AI plus professional judgment

 Read in Other Languages